simonebaracchi/google-sheets-openai-plugin/README.md

   - Copy-paste the contents of script.
 Replace "YOUR_API_KEY" with actual API key
   - Save
   - You can try it by placing the formula =GPT("Hello, world!") in a spreadsheet cell

+# Warnings ⚠

+API usage is charged on a consumption basis, which means the bill depends on:

+  - the size of the query (roughly 1€ per million words when using the "default" o4-mini model)
+  - the amount of queries (note that some spreadsheet operations, such as reordering rows, may trigger *a full reload of all cells*)

+tl;dr with great power comes great responsibility